evgeniums/cpp-validator/docs/index.md

 For `CMake` build system there is `CMakeLists.txt` project file in the library's root folder.
 Add `cpp-library` folder as a subdirectory to your `CMake` project and configure build parameters, see [CMake configuration](#cmake-configuration).

 For the rest build systems ensure that `include` subfolder of `cpp-library` is available for your compiler in the list of include paths.
 [Boost](http://boost.org) libraries must also be in the paths.
-To use [fmt](https://github.com/fmtlib/fmt) library as a [backend formatter](#backend-formatter) add definition of macro `DRACOSHA_VALIDATOR_FMT` to compiler command line and ensure that [fmt](https://github.com/fmtlib/fmt) library is available in compiler's paths.
+To use [fmt](https://github.com/fmtlib/fmt) library as a [backend formatter](#backend-formatter) add definition of macro `HATN_VALIDATOR_FMT` to compiler command line and ensure that [fmt](https://github.com/fmtlib/fmt) library is available in compiler's paths.
 When compiling with `MSVC` compiler flags `/Zc:ternary` and `/Zc:__cplusplus` are required.

 ## Supported platforms and compilers